 Definitions differ by state for vehicular negligence.
-Vehicular negligence can be used to describe many difference situations.
+Vehicular negligence can be used to describe many different situations.
 The victim of vehicular negligence can be the operator or passenger of an automobile, truck, SUV, motorcycle, moped or bicycle.
-This is due to when a collision occurs there is normally one party that is negligent and at fault.
+This is because when a collision occurs, there is normally one party that is negligent and at fault.

-In some state vehicular negligence may just be the termed used for when a driver is negligent in any way and causing an accident or harm with their vehicle.
-This then would include minor incidents arising from something like running a stop sign or something serious such as driving under the influence of drugs or alcohol.
+In some states, vehicular negligence may be when a driver is negligent and causes an accident or harm using a vehicle.
+This would include minor incidents like running a stop sign or something serious like driving under the influence of drugs or alcohol.

-In New York liability for negligence in the operation of a motor vehicle may include:
+In New York, liability for negligence in the operation of a motor vehicle may include the following:

-- Speeding under New York Vehicle and Traffic (VAT) Law 1180 requires that a driver proceed at a reasonable speed under the conditions existing.
-VAT 1180(a) establishes 55 or 65 m.p.h. as the maximum speed limit;
+- Speeding: New York Vehicle and Traffic (VAT) Law 1180 requires that a driver proceeds at a reasonable speed under the conditions existing.
+VAT 1180(a) establishes 55 or 65 m.p.h. as the maximum speed limit.

-- Driving Too Slowly - VAT 1181(a) provides that driving at such slow speed as to impede normal traffic is prohibited, except when reduced speed is necessary for safe operation or in compliance with law.
+- Driving too slowly: VAT 1181(a) provides that driving at such a slow speed as to impede normal traffic is prohibited, except when reduced speed is necessary for safe operation or in compliance with the law.
 VAT 1181(b) provides that whenever a minimum speed limit has been established on a highway, a vehicle must not be driven at a speed below such limit, except when entering upon or exiting from the highway, when preparing to stop, or when necessary for safe operation.
-VAT law section 1120 provides that any vehicle proceeding at less than the normal speed of traffic must drive in the extreme right lane or as close to the right curb as practicable, except when overtaking and passing another vehicle or when preparing to make a left turn at an intersection or into a private drive;
+VAT law section 1120 provides that any vehicle proceeding at less than the normal speed of traffic must drive in the extreme right lane or as close to the right curb as practicable, except when overtaking and passing another vehicle or when preparing to make a left turn at an intersection or into a private drive.

-There may be other more serious forms of negligence but this gives you an idea of how making an improper turn, failing to signal, etc can be construed in some states such as NY as negligence by a driver.
+There may be other more serious forms of negligence, but this gives you an idea of how making an improper turn, failing to signal, etc can be construed in some states such as New York as negligence by a driver.
 Negligence is in general defined as the failure to exercise the care that is expected of a reasonable person in similar circumstances so vehicular negligence can be doing such in a vehicle such as a car, truck or motorcycle.

-To find out about your state’s definition for vehicular negligence and if it this is an offense you can be charged with or just a way to find you at fault for an accident, contact your state’s Department of Motor Vehicles.
+To find out about your state’s definition of vehicular negligence and if it is an offense you can be charged with or just a way to find you at fault for an accident, contact your state’s Department of Motor Vehicles.